signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 | `IReadOnlySet<object>` <: `HashSet<IUser>`  | No | Read only HashSet and Dictionaries are not covariant. |
 | `IReadOnlyDictionary<int,object>` <: `Dictionary<int,IUser>`  | No | Read only HashSet and Dictionaries are not covariant. |

-To overcome these limitations and unifies the API, when `IList<>`, `ISet<>` or  `IDictionary<,>` are used to define Poco properties, extended collection types are generated that automatically support all these expected covariance.
+To overcome these limitations and unifies the API, `IList<>`, `ISet<>` or  `IDictionary<,>` MUST BE used to define Poco properties, extended collection types are generated that automatically support all these expected covariance.

 **The IPoco framework automatically corrects these cases**... but this comes with restrictions:
 - This only applies to direct IPoco properties.